FaserF/hassio-addons/AegisBot/DOCS.md

 ## About

 AegisBot is a comprehensive Telegram moderation bot that combines advanced antispam, security scanning, and an AI-driven FAQ system based on group context.
-This add-on packages the entire application (frontend dashboard and backend) into a single, easy-to-install Home Assistant add-on.
+This app packages the entire application (frontend dashboard and backend) into a single, easy-to-install Home Assistant App.

 ## Installation

-1. Add this repository to your Home Assistant add-on store
+1. Add this repository to your Home Assistant App store
-1. Install the "AegisBot" add-on
+1. Install the "AegisBot" app
-1. Configure the add-on (see configuration section below)
+1. Configure the app (see configuration section below)
-1. Start the add-on
+1. Start the app
 1. Access AegisBot through the Home Assistant interface using Ingress

 ## Configuration